JimmyWigerstedt/nextjs-supabase-template/README.md

 There is lengthy debate on what the right approach will be for each use case.
 I encourage you to think critically about what one is best for you.
 If you're not sure, try starting with the TanStack query option and try pre-fetching queries in the server component for the page.

 You can see examples in `prefetch/page.tsx`, `server-only-fetch/page.tsx`, and `client-only-fetch/page.tsx`.
 It's also worth noting that you can pre-fetch data in the initial SSR render of client components too, but I digress.

+## n8n Workflows

+The `n8nProcedure` middleware now wraps `n8nClient.callWorkflow` and injects the authenticated Supabase user automatically.
+When calling `ctx.n8n.callWorkflow`, you only provide workflow specific options; the current user id and email are added for you.